benmvp/slides/2018/reactathon/why-react.md

 <div class="code-highlight" style="height: 80px; top: 43px"></div>

 NOTES:
+- Going back to the way I like to write it... 😀
 - The nice thing about React, the JavaScript UI lib, tying itself to JavaScript instead of its own API is that as JavaScript evolves, it auto-evolves
 - You probably already noticed that we were using `class` keyword to create our React components
 - That's ES6 and it's become standard way of creating React components